top of page

 Skiing

 If you’ve never skied before, you can still pick it up relatively fast.
 The independence of the legs and the more natural stance are conducive to lots of progress in the early stages of skiing.
-However, skiing can become much more complex, particularly when you incorporate moguls or chutes in which there is much more consideration for balance and movement.
+However, skiing can become much more complex, particularly when you incorporate moguls or chutes, which require much more consideration for balance and movement.
 More experienced skiers will be able to use their turning and stopping abilities to navigate steep verticals.

 Snowboarding